Sinfolke/ispa-parser/README.md

  1. Make sure the syntax definion is done
  2. Do bootstrap.
 Write the parser for the syntax of this parser
  3. Begin to write the main code of the parser
- 4. Compile the parser writing the code on C++ by own
+ 4. Hand-write the parser
  5. Create rules to walk on parser tree if need some optimisations or else before the compilation
  6. Convert rules into IR.
 First convert high level constructs, then cll and accessor
  7. Optimize the IR
  8. Since the parser is for multiple languages each language has own shared library for output.
 First it should output only C++ results.
  9. After all done i can adjust parser rule syntax and do bootstrap
+10. Ensure bootstrapping works out of box
-10. Add proper error handling (panic mode, error production)
+11. Add proper error handling (panic mode, error production)
      1. Create Error IR
      2. For every error case automatically determine rules for recovery
      3. lower to LLIR
      4. Insert error handling instead of every return {}
- 11. Add modules
+12. Add modules
- 12. Add templates
+13. Add templates
- 13. Add inheritance
+14. Add inheritance
- 14. Add internal error handling for parser in rules
+15. Add internal error handling for parser in rules
 ### Todo
   Add handle of variables in Rule_other (*?)